pitfail/pitfail-reports/report3/func_reqs.rst

 12. Vote, Actor: WebPlayer
-    The initiating actor votes on a particular trade, investing from a portfolio in that trade being succesful or unsuccessful.
+    The initiating actor votes on a particular trade, investing from a portfolio in that trade being successful or unsuccessful.

 13. Comment, Actor: WebPlayer
-    The initiating actor adds a globally visible snippet of text to an 'event' (a trade occured, a derivative was offered, et c.) within the system.
+    The initiating actor adds a globally visible snippet of text to an 'event' (a trade occurred, a derivative was offered, et c.) within the system.

 14. Create Derivative, Actor: WebPlayer